 - Performance-driven modernization: Ideal for systems that are resource-heavy or slow but still meet functional needs.

-- Partial Optimization: When you want to modernize without the cost or time investment of a full rebuild.
+- Partial optimization: When you want to modernize without the cost or time investment of a full rebuild.

 Challenges it addresses